blaze/blaze/docs/source/expr-compute-dev.rst

 Computation
 -----------

-Once we have a Blaze expression like
+Once we have a Blaze expression like the following:

 .. code-block:: python

    deadbeats = t[t['amount'] < 0]['name']

-and some data like
+and some data like the following:

 .. code-block:: python